franklin-tina/neo-franklin-tina/README.md

 I enjoy building fun stuff with ✨ **Laravel** and **VueJS** (with TypeScript) ✨ and sometimes React 😕

-I think ApolloGraphQL is fucking hard!
+I think Apollo GraphQL is fucking hard!

 <!---